underworldcode/underworld3/Jupyterbook/Theory/PointwiseFunctions.md

 $$ \nabla \cdot k \nabla T = h $$

-In this form, $\mathbf{q} = k \nabla T$ is Fourier's expression of the heat flux in terms of temperature gradients.

-This form matches the template above if we identify:
+In this form, $\mathbf{q} = k \nabla T$ is Fourier's expression of the heat flux in terms of temperature gradients.This form matches the template above if we identify:

 $$ f_0 = -h \quad \textrm{and} \quad f_1 = k\nabla T$$